saeedvdi/ComputeCanada/README.md

 11. cd ../test
 12. make -j6
 13. ./run_tests -j6
 14. Add lines 1 and 2 to your bashrc profile (nano ~/.bashrc) and source ~/.bashrc to activate the environment correctly.
-Now, after each restart your libraries will load automatically
+Now, after each restart, your libraries will load automatically

-# How to Write a Batch script to submit a job to the queue system on Slurm workload manager (Compute Canada uses Slurm workload manager)
+# How to write a Batch script to submit a job to the queue system on Slurm workload manager (Compute Canada uses Slurm workload manager)
 1. Create a new script file
 2. Submit the Job to Slurm Queue
   a. sbatch moose_job.sh